leixingyu/unrealStylesheet/README.md

 ### Modifying icons

-The icons are handled with Qt's resource system (to learn more visit: [here](https://doc.qt.io/qt-5/resources.html))
+The icons are handled with Qt's resource system (to learn more, visit [here](https://doc.qt.io/qt-5/resources.html))

 You can modify the `.qrc` file and re-compile the `.rcc` as follows: